harish2222/Class-12th-Python-Project/README.md

 2. Postgresql

 <code>
-    pip install -r "<paths of the requirement.txt in double qoutes>"
+    pip install -r "path of the requirement.txt in double qoutes"
 <code\>

 <br\>